 What is NURSYS?

-NURSYS is a comprehensive national database that enables nurses to gain access to information about their practice privileges and the state board they are registered with.
-Employers can use this service as well because it helps them verify whether someone meets necessary requirements on licensing, discipline history, and past employment records all from one source.
+NURSYS is a comprehensive national database that enables nurses to gain access to information about their practice privileges and the state board they registered with.
+Employers can also use this service because it helps them verify whether someone meets the necessary requirements on licensing, discipline history, and past employment records from one source.

-Under current Arizona law, once a disciplinary action is reported to NURSYS from the Arizona Nursing Board it can never be removed.
-Disciplinary actions used to be removed from the Board’s website after 5 years; however, that policy has changed now that the Board no longer hosts its own license verification.
+Under current Arizona law, once a disciplinary action is reported to NURSYS from the Arizona Nursing Board, one can never remove it.
+They used to remove the disciplinary actions from the Board’s website after five years.
+However, that policy has changed now that the Board no longer hosts its own license verification.

 Decree of Censure

-So, Is a Decree of Censure from The Arizona Nursing Board Public?
-No, a decree of censure is considered formal discipline and is reported to NURSYS (the national database for verification of nurse licensure).
+Yes, a decree of censure is considered formal discipline, and the Board reports it to NURSYS (the national database verifying nurse licensure).
 So, a decree of censure would always show up if an employer were to verify your license on NURSYS.